Evan S. Connell

-Evan Shelby Connell Jr. (August 17, 1924 – January 10, 2013) was a U.S. novelist, short-story writer, essayist and author of epic historical works.
-He also published under the name Evan S. Connell Jr.
+Evan Shelby Connell Jr. (August 17, 1924 – January 10, 2013) was an American novelist, short-story writer, essayist and author of epic historical works.
+He published under the name Evan S. Connell Jr (and sometimes simply Evan S. Connell).

 In 2009, Connell was nominated for the Man Booker International Prize for lifetime achievement.
 On April 23, 2010, he won the Robert Kirsch Award from the Los Angeles Times for "a living author with a substantial connection to the American West, whose contribution to American letters deserves special recognition."

 Background

-Connell was born in Kansas City, Missouri, the only son of Evan S. Connell, Sr. (1890–1974), a physician, and Ruth Elton Connell.
+Connell was born in Kansas City, Missouri, the only son of Evan S. Connell Sr. (1890–1974), a physician, and Ruth Elton Connell.
 He had a sister Barbara (Mrs. Matthew Zimmermann), to whom he dedicated his novel Mrs. Bridge (1959).
 Connell grew up in the upper middle-class Country Club District of Kansas City, Missouri, and graduated from Southwest High School in 1941.

 He entered Dartmouth College in the fall of 1941, but left in 1943 to become a pilot in the United States Navy.
 After the end of World War II, he entered the University of Kansas and graduated in 1947, with a B.A. in English.
 Connell studied creative writing at Columbia University in New York and Stanford University in California.

 Connell never married.
 He lived and worked in San Francisco and Sausalito, California, from 1954 to 1989, and then moved to Santa Fe, New Mexico, when he remained until his death.
 Connell died on January 10, 2013, at an assisted-living facility in Santa Fe.